arbor-sim/arbor/doc/concepts/cable_cell.rst

 2. The default values for parameters specified in the decor, such as ion species concentration, are instantiated.
 3. Dynamics (mechanisms, parameters, synapses, etc.) are instaniated on the regions and locsets as specified by the decor.

-Once constructed, the cable cell can be queried for specific information about the cell, but it can't be modified (it is *imutable*).
+Once constructed, the cable cell can be queried for specific information about the cell, but it can't be modified (it is *immutable*).

 ..
 Note::

     The inputs used to construct the cell (morphology, label definitions and decor) are orthogonal, which allows a broad range of individual cells to be constructed from a handful of simple rules encoded in the inputs.
-    For example, let's take consider a model with the following:
+    For example, take a model with the following:

     * three cell types: pyramidal, purkinje and granule.
     * two different morphologies for each cell type (a total of 6 morphologies).